-It does best in a sunny position with reasonable soil, but will also grow in light shade.
+It does best in a sunny position with reasonable soil, but will also grow and flower quite well in light shade.
 It is an ideal companion for tall Salvia, Canna, Hibiscus and Tibouchina, and its flower colour mixes easily with almost any other hue.
 It is best sited at the back of flower borders, where surrounding shrubs can support its tall stems.
 It may benefit from staking, as the plants become top heavy after rain.
 Take off the spent flower-spikes, and new ones will form.
 It can be cut almost to the ground in late winter and then will regrow very quickly.
 It takes root very easily from cuttings during the warmer months.

 The Acanthaceae family to which it belongs includes many plants which thrive in our gardens, such as the oyster plant (Acanthus mollis) and forest bell bush (Mackaya bella) which flower in late spring; jacobinia (Justicia carnea) which flowers in summer and autumn; and winter-flowering goldfussia (Strobilanthes anisophylla), firefly (Justicia rizzinii) and Christmas pride (Ruellia macrantha).
 Some, such as Persian shield (Strobilanthes dyeriana) and polka-dot plant (Hypoestes phyllostachya), are grown for their decorative foliage.
 Another relative is the so-called red justicia (Odontonema tubaeforme), which has bright red glossy spikes of flower in late summer and autumn.
 Most members of the Acanthaceae family are sensitive to hard frosts, but if grown under a tree canopy they should be well protected.
 All these plants cope very well with hot summers in Sydney.